-(I) New accounting standards and interpretations not yet mandatory or early adopted
+(m) New accounting standards and interpretations not yet mandatory or early adopted

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the company for the annual reporting period ended 30 September 2017.
-The company's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the company, are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Company for the annual reporting period ended 30 September 2019.
+The Company's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Company, are set out below.

-Reference Title Summary Application date (financial years beginning) AASB 15 Revenue from Contracts with Customers This Standard establishes principles (including disclosure requirements) for reporting useful information about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
-1 January 2018 AASB 16 Leases The standard replaces AASB 117 'Leases' and for lessees will eliminate the classifications of operating leases and finance leases.
+Reference Title Summary Application date (financial years beginning) AASB 16 Leases The standard replaces AASB 117 'Leases' and for lessees will eliminate the classifications of operating leases and finance leases.
 Subject to exceptions, a 'right-of-use' asset will be capitalised in the statement of financial position, measured as the present value of the unavoidable future lease payments to be made over the lease term.
 A liability corresponding to the capitalised lease will also be recognised, adjusted for lease prepayments, lease incentives received, initial direct costs incurred and an estimate of any future restoration, removal or dismantling costs.
 Straight-line operating lease expense recognition will be replaced with a depreciation charge for the leased asset (included in operating costs) and an interest expense on the recognised lease liability (included in finance costs).
 1 January 2019